 Reassemble the Cover Plate

-Replace the thermostat cover, then tuck insulation back in place and reattach the heating element cover plate onto the water heater tank.
+Replace the thermostat cover, then tuck the insulation back in place and reattach the heating element cover plate onto the water heater tank.

-Turn On Power and Test
+Turn on Power and Test

 Turn on the power by switching on the water heater's circuit breaker.
 Let the water heat up for several hours, then test the temperature of the water.
 Make any thermostat adjustments that are necessary.